aghaeifar/TurboBloch/README.md

 The cmake as stated above should also work in Windows.
 It will create a Visual Studio sln file.
 Open and build solution.
 ## Precompiled binaries
 Shared library built for Linux and Windows can be downloaded in the repository releases in **release** mode.
-All the tests and built are done with Windows 10 & Visual Studio 2022, Ubuntu 22.04 & gcc 11.2.0, and MATLAB 2022a.
+All the tests and builds are done with Windows 10 & Visual Studio 2022, Ubuntu 22.04 & gcc 11.2.0, and MATLAB 2022a.

 ## Macros: